openharmony/docs/en/application-dev/quick-start/arkts-observed-and-objectlink.md

 - Regarding classes decorated by \@Observed, the attribute changes can be observed.

 - The \@ObjectLink decorated state variable in the child component is used to accept the instance of the \@Observed decorated class and establish two-way data binding with the corresponding state variable in the parent component.
-The instance can be an \@Observed decorated item in the array or an \@Observeddecorated attribute in the class object.
+The instance can be an \@Observed decorated item in the array or an \@Observed decorated attribute in the class object.

 - Using \@Observed alone has no effect.
 Combined use with \@ObjectLink for two-way synchronization or with [\@Prop](arkts-prop.md) for one-way synchronization is required.